 Dallas, TX to Waco, TX and back.
 3 hours and 7 minutes.
 203 miles.

 Waco, Texas is the epicenter of all my white, vintage, French country, shiplap-loving dreams!
 I had planned on stopping in Waco to see the Magnolia Silos on route to El Paso in an attempt to cram all the Texas goodness I could into a single day, but I elected not to after my cousin Aryn offered to come with me (after working an overnight shift at the hospital, God bless her).
-So, I decided to make a day of this long-awaited side trip.
+Instead, I decided to make a day of this long-awaited side trip.

 Quick backstory: My husband and I tried to go to visit the Magnolia Silos the last time we were in Texas.
 But unfortunately they are closed on Sundays, and we didn’t bother to check the hours before planning our visit (rookie mistake, people).
 This time around, I was determined not to miss it!)